-The Limit on Contactless Payments using cards is going up from €30 to €50.
+The Limit on Contactless Payments using cards has increased from €30 to €50.

 This is because of the increased need for contactless payments to help reduce the spread of coronavirus.
-The roll out of the change to retail outlets has already started and it was expected to be in place at most retailers by April 1st 2020 .
+The roll out of the change to retail outlets was expected to be in place at most retailers by April 1st 2020 .

 Apple Pay provides a way of making contactless payments using your card with a smartphone.
 Read about Banks that have Apple Pay in Ireland